TPO Versus PVC Roofing: Which Is Better for Your Roof?

 Durability & Lifespan

 TPO and PVC roofs can last several decades before replacement is necessary.
-However, PVC roofs tend to have a slightly longer lifespan of 20 to 30 years compared to TPO’s 15 to 25 years.
-It’s worth noting that proper maintenance is also important to maximize the longevity of your roof.
+However, PVC roofs tend to have a slightly longer lifespan of 20 to 30 years compared to TPO’s 15 to 25 years, although more information is still needed to confirm the accuracy of TPO’s lifespan.

 Climate/Environment

-TPO and PVC roofs are both good roofs for commercial properties in areas that experience all seasons of weather.
-As we noted above, TPO’s flexibility in cold temperatures is ideal when winter weather strikes, while PVC’s strength and durability help it stand up to the snow, ice, and frigid temperatures that Michigan experiences each winter.
+TPO and PVC both provide exceptional weather resistance.
+TPO’s flexibility in cold temperatures is ideal when winter weather strikes, while PVC’s strength and durability help it stand up to the snow, ice, and frigid temperatures that Michigan experiences each winter.
+If adhered, both options may become damaged over time because adhesives can become brittle in cold temperatures.
+Likewise, mechanically attached PVC and TPO roofing systems can withstand cold temperatures, but may be prone to leaks in areas that experience significant rainfall.

-Bottom line: Both roofing options are ideal for climates that experience cool temperatures and winter weather, though PVC tends to be the more favorable option for all climates.
+Bottom line: Both roofing options are ideal for climates that experience cool temperatures and winter weather, though induction-welded TPO tends to be the more favorable option for all climates.

 Installation & Maintenance Complexity

-Maintenance is fairly straightforward for both types of roofs, and it’s also essential to roof longevity.
-For example, TPO roofs require regular cleaning and inspections for damage.
-Seam resealing may also be necessary on occasion.
+Beyond the installation methods, maintenance is fairly straightforward for both types of roofs, and it’s also essential to roof longevity.
+TPO roofs require regular cleaning and inspections for damage.
+Seam resealing may also be necessary on occasion, depending on how the roof was installed.
 PVC roofs also require routine cleaning and inspection.
 However, PVC roof repair is typically required less frequently than TPO and other types of roofing due to its enhanced durability, which can help make it a more attractive long-term option.

-Summit Commercial Roofing has specialized in providing commercial roofing services throughout southeast Michigan since our founding over 50 years ago.
+Founded over 50 years ago, Summit Commercial Roofing specializes in providing commercial roofing services throughout southeast Michigan.
 We can install, replace, and repair both TPO and PVC roofing.
-If you need help deciding which material is best for your roof, please contact us today to schedule an assessment.
+If you need help deciding which material is best for your roof, please contact us today to schedule a free assessment.
 You can also visit our blog for more resources.